atelier-cartographique/metrolab/docs/layers.md

 layers
 ======

+A layer is a thematics group of entities, all displayed at once.
-Layers are thematic maps created by users or out of imported datas.
+They are created manualy by users or out of imported datas.

 # Layer creation

 Button "add layer" :
 	- close all open widgets (except notifications ?)
 	- open layer information widget in edition mode (top-left)
 	- map edition tools + *save* button appear on top-left of the map viewport

 The user has to give the layer :

 	- a name
 	- a description
 	- a fill color
 	- a stroke color (?)
 	- + possibility to add other (key,value)

+*GOODIE : import shapefile*
+			- projection detection
+				- if not projection ref --> clear error message
+			- projection adaption if needed
+			- select elements to import from shapefile

 # Layer edition